swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 ## Future Directions

-Any additional Standard Library and Foundation types that are copy-on-write values that also conform to `Equatable` would be good candidates to add `isIdentical` functions.
+Any Standard Library and Foundation types that are copy-on-write values that also conform to `Equatable` would be good candidates to add `isIdentical` functions.

 The following types from Foundation have an easy ability to check for `isIdentical`:
 * TimeZone